 Q. What is Capstone Ranking?

-A. Capstone Ranking is a process by which you will indicate the 10 Capstone courses in which you would most like to enroll, ranking them according to preference.
-You will be awarded a maximum of one seat in a Capstone course through this process.
-The list of Capstone courses can be viewed here.
+A. Capstone Ranking is a process by which you will indicate the 10 capstone courses in which you would most like to enroll, ranking them according to preference.
+You will be awarded a maximum of one seat in a capstone course through this process.
+The list of capstone courses can be viewed here.
 Capstone Rankings will be processed and finalized before Course Bidding for Ross electives begins.
 You will participate in Capstone Ranking via an online ranking system, which you can access here.
-Any excess Capstone seats will be available through Wolverine Access during general registration.

 Q. When is Capstone Ranking?

-A. Capstone Ranking will take place from November 7 at 10 a.m. - November 10 at 12 p.m.
-You will know which Capstone you are awarded by November 14 and a seat will be reserved for you in this course.
-If you have a financial hold on your account, it must be cleared by December 13 at 8 a.m. or your reserved Capstone seat will be released.
-Students with financial holds will not be waitlisted for any Capstone classes through Capstone Ranking.
+A. Capstone Ranking will take place from November 6 at 10 a.m. - November 9 at 10 a.m.
+You will know which capstone course you are awarded by November 13 and a seat will be reserved for you in this course.
+If you have a financial hold on your account, it must be cleared by December 12 at 8 a.m.
+Students with financial holds will not be waitlisted for any capstone classes through Capstone Ranking.

 Q. What is Course Bidding?